 Even mainstream media have reported numerous times on artificial intelligence, albeit often with a different twist than : is artificial intelligence something we should fear or not?
 The question and concerns are real.
 So let’s take a look.

 Several media and specialized publications mentioned the stark warnings regarding the impact of artificial intelligence for the future of humanity which has been coming from a wide range of globally recognized and respected science, technology and business leaders with very influential voices.

 Several of them mentioned artificial intelligence as a potential threat for humanity.
 Think about people like Elon Musk, Bill Gates and Stephen Hawking, for instance.
 Influential indeed.

 Stephen Hawking called artificial intelligence the greatest but also last break-through in human history.
 Elon Musk, among others CEO of Tesla Motors and SpaceX, was quoted end 2014 in the Guardian in an article with a title that leaves little room for interpretation: “Elon Musk: artificial intelligence is our biggest existential threat”.
 And early 2015 he decided to donate $10 million to the Future of Life Institute (FLI), which runs a global program aimed at keeping AI “beneficial to humanity” (the Future of Life Institute also looks at other topics such as biotech, nuclear and climate).

-Superintelligence: beyond intelligence we can humanly understand
+Superintelligence and artificial intelligence fear: beyond intelligence we can humanly understand